subu-4494/subu-4494/README.md

-🔭 I'm Sourabh Roy, a determined Computer Science Undergrad at NIT Agartala.
+🔭 I'm Sourabh Roy, a determined Electrical Engineering Undergrad at NIT Agartala.
 My fervor for software engineering propels me to excel in DSA, Competitive Programming and Web Development.
 With a passion for learning, I surpass challenges and am committed to refining my skills for optimal performance.
 I eagerly seek collaboration and growth opportunities in the tech sector.
 I’m currently working on Personal Projects🌱 .